kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 3. In CoreServicesGateway, select **Connections**, and then select **+ Add**.

-   > [!NOTE]
-   >
-   >  You will not be able to complete this configuration until the virtual network gateways are fully deployed.
+   > Note: You will not be able to complete this configuration until the virtual network gateways are fully deployed.

 4. Use the information in the following table to create the connection:

    | **Option**                     | **Value**                         |